 UNIVERSITY CROSS COLLABORATION

-The SOBALT project is a collaboration of six universities including three Royce partners (Universities of Liverpool, Cambridge and Sheffield).
+The SOBALT project is a collaboration of five universities including three Royce partners (Universities of Liverpool, Cambridge and Sheffield).